sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 ##### 2.2.1.3.
 ENI HA configurations

-* The ENI HA configuration table contains the ENI-level HA config.
+* The ENI HA configuration table is programmed by the SDN contorller.
-* The ENI HA configuraiton table only contains the ENIs that is hosted on the DPU.
+* The ENI HA configuraiton table only contains the HA config for the ENIs that is hosted on the DPU.
+* This HA configuration will be used when the HA scope is set to `eni`.

 | Table | Key | Field | Description |
 | --- | --- | --- | --- |